u7931850-ChloeLim/MultiDrone/README.md

 ## Usage
 ### Defining environments
 Before starting the MultiDrone simulator, we have to define an environment the drones operate in.
 The environment is defined in a YAML file, for example ```environment.yaml``` .
-It consists of **bounds**, **obstacles** and **goals**.
+It consists of **bounds**, **initial configuration** of the drones, **obstacles** and **goals**.
 Obstacles are either box, sphere or cylinder shaped, whereas goals are sphere shaped.
 The following example shows the definition of a bounded environment with four obstacles and two goals:

 ```
 bounds:
   x: [0, 50] # x-bounds
   y: [0, 50] # y-bounds
   z: [0, 50] # z-bounds

+initial_configuration: [[1, 1, 1], [3, 1, 1]] # The initial configuration (3D position) of all drones

 obstacles:
   - type: box